rifat-hassan-nibir/talk-threads-client/README.md

 # Talk Threads

-Forum (an online platform where people can hold conversations in the form of posted messages)
+A forum web application where people can hold conversations in the form of posted messages.

 ### Live Site: